heristop/clover-map/README.md

 ### Loading Configuration

-- **From Local Storage**: If there is a saved configuration in local storage, TrackerMap will load it automatically.
+- **From Local Storage**: If there is a saved configuration in local storage, TreePulse will load it automatically.
 - **From API**: If no local configuration is found, you can load a sample configuration by clicking the "Load Sample Data" button.

 ### Importing and Exporting Data